 Then sit back and enjoy a chuckle as you watch students raise eyebrows at each other and whisper to one another with excitement and anticipation, “What are we doing?”
 “What are we doing next?”

-I was thinking about what might take lesson plans for business education from good to great.
+I was thinking about what might take a high school business curriculum from good to great.

 Christmas in April